zeldin/iceGDROM/README.md

 * arachne-pnr
 * icestorm

-To build the AVR software, the following tools are needed:
+To build the RISC-V software, the following tools are needed:

-* avr-gcc 5.3.0
+* riscv32-unknown-elf gcc 10.2.0
-* avr-binutils 2.25.1
+* riscv32-unknown-elf binutils 2.34.0

 Building